This page is updated with latest details about my leg. There are injury photos but they are behind links.

 A few people ask about the wound on my foot and the scar.
 So here is the wound a week after my operation.
 The stitches had to come out in January, as I had no way of getting out of my road due to the icy conditions.

 The latest treatments haven’t helped, four injections in 2015 made it so much worse, I now have neuraligia and masses more pain, even the weight of my duvet in the wrong place can cause agony without heavy painkillers.

-Two operations, eight different plaster or fibreglass casts, five courses of physiotherapy treatment, countless doctors, nurses, HCAs at nine different hospitals (plus a physio clinic in sports centre).
+Two operations, eight different plaster or fibreglass casts, five courses of physiotherapy treatment, countless doctors, nurses, HCAs at eight different hospitals (plus a physio clinic in sports centre).
 Lots of painkillers of various types.